Patterns and Purposes: A Cross-Journal Analysis of AI Tool Usage in Academic Writing: Discussion

 \section{Discussion}

-This study aimed to explore the trendy and purpose of AI tools used by researchers in academic writing.
-In addition, this paper examined the association of authors' background and AI tools usages.
+This study aimed to explore the trend and purpose of AI tools used by researchers in academic writing.
+In addition, this paper examined the association of authors' background and AI tools usage.
 Three notable findings emerged in this study: (a) Dominance and Diversity in Adoption of AI Tools, (b) Author Background Influence on AI Tool Utilization and (c) Primary Applications and Emerging Use Cases.

 Firstly, ChatGPT family tools are predominant AI tools in academic writing.
 This finding is corroborated by other studies. \citet{selim2024transformative}'s research on non-native English-speaking university students revealed that ChatGPT and Grammarly are the two most frequently used AI tools.
 The emergence of ChatGPT, as a pioneering generative artificial intelligence system, transformed conventional understanding of AI agents and generated extensive societal discussions.
-This first-mover advantage has caused ChatGPT becoming the most extensively utilized large language model.
-However, researchers, especially non-native speakers, also utilized other AI tools, such as DeepL and Grammarly, which had a huge number of users prior to the prevalence of ChatGPT, due to user loyalty and the support of Large Language Models.
+This first-mover advantage has contributed to ChatGPT becoming the most extensively utilized large language model.
+However, researchers, especially non-native speakers, also utilized other AI tools, such as DeepL and Grammarly, which had a huge number of users prior to the prevalence of ChatGPT, due to user loyalty and the support of LLMs.

+According to the quantitative findings, both native and non‑native speakers most frequently used AI to enhance text readability.
+This suggests that using AI to support writing has become a shared need, as even native English speakers rely on AI to improve the fluency and logical coherence of their texts.
+Although $H_1$ was not supported, the descriptive data clearly reveal the unique challenges faced by non‑native speakers: only non‑native users reported using AI for translation, and they also showed a higher reliance on AI for grammar‑related assistance.